Euomphalina: Taxonomy

 P. J. Wagner, 1999 included the Anomphaloidea, Euomphaloidea, Ophiletoidea, Oriostomatoidea, and Pseudophoroidea.

-The taxonomy of Bouchet and Rocroi, 2005 includes the superfamilies Euomphaloidea and Maclurioidea within mollusca with anisotrophically coiled shells of uncertain position (Gastropoda?) but does not give higher taxa such as orders and suborders.
+The taxonomy of Bouchet and Rocroi, 2005 includes the superfamilies Euomphaloidea and Maclurioidea within mollusca with anisotropically coiled shells of uncertain position (Gastropoda?) but does not give higher taxa such as orders and suborders.
 The taxonomy of Ponder and Lindberg, 1997 on the other hand is more expansive and includes the Euomphalina as the order Euomphalida within the Eogastropoda, but adding only the Platyceratoidea to the Euomphaloidea and Macluritoidea.